 Leaving corporate America to pursue franchise ownership is a bold move—but one with enormous potential.
-Many corporate professionals dream of becoming their own boss, setting their own hours, and building something they’re passionate about.
-Franchising offers the best of both worlds: the freedom of business ownership with the support and structure of an established brand.
+Many professionals dream of becoming their own boss, setting their own schedule, and building something meaningful beyond the confines of a traditional corporate role.

-1. Reflect on Your Skills & Corporate Experience
+1. Assess Your Skills & Corporate Experience

 Pro Tip: Use a skills inventory worksheet to compare your experience with the demands of running a franchise.